Daniel J. Watkins

 Areas of Specialization

-Early Modern and Modern France, History of the Enlightenment, History of Catholicism, Book History, Digital History
+Early Modern and Modern France, the Enlightenment, the French Revolution, Global Catholicism, Book History, Digital History

 Education